ASTR 222 - Galaxies and Cosmology

 Late HW policy: You get one free late homework

 (up to one week late), no questions asked.
-After that, it's a penalty of 20% for every day late, unless you have an prearranged, excused reason.
+After that, it's a penalty of 20% per every 24 hrs late, unless you have an prearranged, excused reason.

 Missed test policy: Don't miss tests.
 If you are ill or have some other critical reason for missing a test, you must let me know in advance of the test, and document the reason through Undergrad Studies.